wavefrontHQ/docs/pages/doc/spans_queries.md

 ## Span Filters

 Span filters allow you to limit which spans to return traces for.
 Span filters are key/value pairs associated with spans.
 Developers define the available span filters (also called *application tags*) as part of instrumenting the application code for tracing.
-Even if you did not instrument the code yourself, you can use autocompletion in the query editor to discover the available span filters.
+Even if you did not instrument the code yourself, you can use autocompletion in the Query Editor to discover the available span filters.

-The general format for a span filter is `"filterName"="filterValue"`.
-(You can think of `"<operationName>"` as special case, where you only need to specify the filter value.)
-You can omit the quotation marks around `<filterName>`.
+The general format for a span filter is `<filterName>="filterValue"`.

 <table style="width: 100%;">